deltalgorand/.github/README.md

 https://developer.algorand.org/docs/get-started/basics/where_to_start/

 Algorand provides access to the blockchain using PyTEAL.
-It is inevitable that Algorand emerges as a powerhouse of decentralized technology over time.
+It is mathematicaly inevitable that Algorand emerges as a powerhouse of decentralized technology over time.
+Accuracy and speed combined with machine learning make algorand well suited for many use cases over the next 20 years.

 https://github.com/deltalgorand/pyteal